 In fact, one-third of people who take benzos for six months or longer will experience health problems, according to the American Addiction Centers.
 Yikes!

 Beta blockers and benzos may help your nervous sweat problem, but you should exhaust all other (less harmful) options before consulting your doctor.

-A Risk-Free Alternative to Nervous Sweat Medications
+A Safer Alternative to Nervous Sweat Medications

 Nervous sweat medications work differently for everyone, and they come with a lot of risks.
 There’s also no way to know how much they will actually reduce your sweat.